ashuthe1/LocalMind/README.md

 # LocalMind Chat Application

-LocalMind is a full-stack chat application that leverages a modern React+Vite frontend and a robust Golang backend to deliver real-time chat experiences with AI-powered responses.
-The backend uses MongoDB to store chat messages, while integrating with locally hosted OLLAMa models (such as `deepseek-r1:8b`) to generate AI responses.
+LocalMind is all in one chat application that leverages a modern React frontend and a robust Golang backend to deliver real-time chat experiences with AI-powered responses.
+In today's digital landscape, many users are increasingly concerned about the data they share with third-party applications such as OpenAI or DeepSeek.
+LocalMind addresses these concerns by offering an intuitive and sleek user interface similar to leading platforms like ChatGPT, Claude, or Perplexity—while ensuring that **all data is stored locally** in a database provided by the user for persistent reference and privacy.

+The backend uses MongoDB to store chat messages and user information, while integrating with locally hosted OLLAMA models (such as `deepseek-r1:8b`) to generate AI responses.
 This project is designed to be entirely self-contained with no external dependencies.

+---

+## Purpose

+Since many of us are worried about our data being shared with third-party apps like OpenAI or DeepSeek for various reasons, this app was built to let users experience the same features offered by major platforms—featuring an intuitive and sleek user interface.
+LocalMind provides the comprehensive chat experience seen in applications like ChatGPT, Claude, or Perplexity while ensuring **all data is stored in a local database** provided by the user, guaranteeing privacy and persistence for future reference.

 ---